 Stored fat may not be as effective as fresh fat

-While there may be future potential for stored fat to be used in medical and cosmetic treatments, the ‘fat bank’ service has raised the eyebrows of some scientist and plastic surgeons.
+While there may be future potential for stored fat to be used in medical and cosmetic treatments, the ‘fat bank’ service has raised the eyebrows of some scientist and liposuction specialist.

 Tissue banking specialist, Alex Bukrinsky, says that the freezing of fat is not as simple as one thinks.
 ‘Tissues are much more difficult to store because there’s a lot of different cells.’
-Added to this, Dr. Daniel Del Vecchio, a plastic surgeon at Massachusetts General Hospital, states that in animal data, frozen fat doesn’t maintain its natural composition as well as fresh fat.
+Added to this, Dr. Daniel Del Vecchio, a liposuction specialist at Massachusetts General Hospital, states that in animal data, frozen fat doesn’t maintain its natural composition as well as fresh fat.
 He also mentions in most facial procedures only a little bit of fat, 30 to 50 cc’s, is required which is easily harvested during the surgery.

 Like the average bank, storing fat in a ‘fat bank’ comes at a cost